-- Development Department; the designee of either; any code enforcement officer, or any other employee designated by resolution of the Council. - C. For purpose of protecting the environment and the public health, City of Santa Rosa may, after providing two weeks notice in accordance with subsection E, abate a public nuisance declared by this ordinance by removing fire debris and doing any other work necessary to remove the public health hazard caused by the fire debris.
-The fire debris removal may, at the discretion of the Chief Building Official, comply with the clean-up standards of the Consolidated Debris Removal Program, including the removal of foundations. - D. To enforce this Ordinance, the Chief Building Official is directed to identify Affected Parcels within the boundaries of the City of Santa Rosa that contain a public nuisance as declared by this ordinance. - E. To further enforce this Ordinance, the Chief Building Official is directed to issue a Notice and Order of Abatement to the owner of record of every Affected Parcel containing a public nuisance as declared by this ordinance.
-The Notice and Order of Abatement shall be deemed effective upon mailing by first class mail to the owner of record at the address provided in the latest Sonoma County property tax roll. - F. All costs of enforcement incurred by the City of Santa Rosa to enforce this Ordinance, and costs of abatement of the public nuisance incurred by the City of Santa Rosa shall be the liability of the owner(s) of the Affected Parcel. - G. To further enforce this Ordinance, the Chief Building Official is directed to keep an account of the cost incurred by City to inspect and abate the public nuisance on each Affected Parcel, and to prepare an Itemized Report of the costs incurred by City.
-The Itemized Report shall be posted for at least three days on or near the chamber door of the Council together with a notice of the time when such Report shall be submitted to Council for confirmation.
-At the time fixed for receiving and considering the Report, the Council shall hear the same together with any objections which may be raised by the owner(s) of the Affected Parcel, and shall confirm the Report with any modifications or amendments made by Council. - H. After confirmation of the Itemized Report, the Chief Building Official shall transmit the confirmed Report to the County of Sonoma Assessor and the Tax Collector, whereupon it shall be the duty of such officers to add the amounts of the respective lots and parcels of land for municipal purposes.
+- Development Department; the designee of either; any code enforcement officer, or any other employee designated by resolution of the Council. - C. For purpose of protecting the environment and the public health, City of Santa Rosa may abate a public nuisance declared by this ordinance by removing fire debris and doing any other work necessary to remove the public health hazard caused by the fire debris. - D. To enforce this ordinance, the Chief Building Official is delegated authority to identify Affected Parcels within the boundaries of the City of Santa Rosa that are a public nuisance because of the existence of fire debris, and the absence of a clean-up plan. - E. To further enforce this ordinance, the Chief Building Official is delegated authority to apply to the Superior Court of California for an Inspection and Abatement Warrant pursuant to California Code of Civil Procedure section 1822.50 et seq. for each Affected Parcel, and, upon issuance, to cause the Affected Parcel to be inspected and the public nuisance to be abated by removal of fire debris. - F. All costs of enforcement incurred by the City of Santa Rosa to enforce this ordinance, and costs of abatement of the public nuisance incurred by the City of Santa Rosa shall be the liability of the owner(s) of the Affected Parcel. - G. To further enforce this Ordinance, the Chief Building Official is directed to keep an account of the cost incurred by City to inspect and abate the public nuisance on each Affected Parcel, and to prepare an Itemized Report of the costs incurred by City.
+The itemized Report shall be posted for at least three days on or near the chamber door of the Council together with a notice of the time when such Report shall be submitted to Council for confirmation.
+At the time fixed for receiving and considering the Report, the Council shall hear the same together with any objections which may be raised by the owner(s) of the Affected Parcel, and shall confirm the Report with any modifications or amendments made by Council. - H. After confirmation of the Itemized Report, the Chief Building Official shall transmit the confirmed Report to the County of Sonoma Assessor and the Tax Collector, whereupon it shall be the duty of such officers to add the amounts to the assessment of the respective lots and parcels of land for municipal purposes.
 In the event the assessment for the abatement, rubbish removal, or any other assessment authorized by this chapter is placed on the tax roll, a charge of two dollars for administrative expenses, and a further charge to be computed by multiplying the composite interest rate earned by the City on invested funds (30 days before the assessment is forwarded to the Tax Collector) by the amount of the assessment, as calculated under the provisions of City Code Section 9-08.060, shall both be added to the assessment in order to compensate the City for the cost of effecting collection, and the monetary loss incurred by the City in having to extend its credit to a property owner who has failed to pay the original assessment within a reasonable time.
 The amounts of the respective assessments shall be entered upon the tax roll opposite the respective parcels of land, and thereafter such amount shall be collected at the same time and in the same manner as ordinary municipal taxes are collected, and shall be subject to the same penalties and the same procedure under foreclosure and sale in case of delinquency as provided for ordinary municipal taxes of the City.